Re-Think What You Drink: Sneaky Calories To Watch After WLSNovember 13, 2017

 After weight loss surgery, it is important to make sure that you are drinking enough water and other sugar-free liquids.
 Essentially anything 5 calories or less is an acceptable drink choice to help with weight loss and to maintain weight loss.
 The examples listed in the Acceptable Drink Options are some good ones to drink.

-ABOUT THE AUTHORDiana Weathers is a registered and licensed Dietitian for Premier Weight Loss Solutions in Dayton, Ohio.
+ABOUT THE AUTHORDiana Weathers, RDN, CSOWM, LD is a registered and licensed Dietitian for Premier Weight Loss Solutions in Dayton, Ohio.
 Diana earned her Bachelor of Science in Medical Dietetics from The Ohio State University in 2008.
 She is a Board-Certified Specialist as an Interdisciplinary Specialist in Obesity and Weight Management (CSOWM).